Vinay-ctrl2001/Bank-Customer-Churn-Analytics/README.md

 # ❓Business Problem Statement

   The goel is to analyze 'Customer Records' to identify "at-risk" customers before they leave.
-Provide data driven recommendation for improve customer
+Provide data driven recommendation to improve customer
   Retention.

 # 💻Project Overview